Appearance

 }

-We also provide some utilities to check whether a given instance is compatible with the logic version.
-This is especially useful in cases where the data is coming from a different system or you're targeting a group of users at the same time.
+We also provide some utilities to check whether a given instance is compatible with the Logic Version.
+This is especially useful in cases where the data is coming from a different system or you're targeting a group of users that can be on different Versions of the client.

 class PlayerActor : ... {